← All workflows

 Overview

 CaseMark's 510(k) Premarket Notification skill drafts complete FDA submission packages demonstrating substantial equivalence to predicate devices under 21 CFR Part 807.
-Supporting Traditional, Special, and Abbreviated pathways, the AI generates all required sections—from cover letters and FDA Form 3514 to detailed device descriptions and substantial equivalence comparison tables.
-This enables regulatory affairs teams to produce comprehensive first drafts in a fraction of the time typically required.
+It supports Traditional, Special, and Abbreviated pathways and generates every required section—from cover letters and FDA Form 3514 content to device descriptions, SE comparisons, and performance data summaries.
+The result is a comprehensive first draft that dramatically reduces the time regulatory teams spend on initial submission preparation.

 Drafting a 510(k) premarket notification is one of the most time-intensive tasks in medical device regulatory affairs.
-Teams spend weeks manually assembling device descriptions, substantial equivalence analyses, performance data summaries, and labeling sections—often across dozens of documents.
-Errors, omissions, or inconsistencies can lead to FDA Refuse to Accept decisions, costly delays, and extended time-to-market.
+Teams spend weeks assembling device descriptions, constructing substantial equivalence arguments, cross-referencing predicate devices, and ensuring every FDA-required section is complete—all while navigating evolving guidance documents and risking costly Refuse to Accept letters for missing content.

 How it works

 1. 1.
-Upload your device technical file, predicate device details, and performance data
+Upload your technical device file, predicate device details, and performance testing data

 3. 3.
-Review and customize the generated submission package, including SE comparison tables
+Review and customize the generated 510(k) submission sections and comparison tables

 What you get